 I wanted to create a painterly feeling to bring more attention to Craig’s face.
 Texture files to the rescue to create a new background.
 A new Layer and a mask were created using the Select Subject feature.
 That gave me a selection of Craig to help control the effect.
 Photoshop’s Blend Modes were added to texture Layers and masks helped to remove some of the texture from the face.
 Additional textures with Blend Modes and opacity changes were judiciously added to enhance the painterly feel.

-Silver EFX Pro2 is often a go-to when I want to make a conversion to black and white.
+Silver Efex Pro is often a go-to when I want to make a conversion to black and white.
 I find the controls to be intuitive to get the right amount of contrast.
-Sharpness can get a solid boost with using the structure sliders.
+Sharpness can get a solid boost by using the structure sliders.

 Fine details are enhanced using the Micro-Structure slider.
 This is wonderful for beards when properly applied.
 Careful!
 A little goes a long way and it is easy to start to look over-processed.